comunica/Article-ISWC2023-SolidQuery/content/solid.md

 Users can choose where and how their vault is stored on the Web, by [hosting it themselves](cite:cites solidcommunityserver), obtaining service-provided space by [a company](cite:cites inruptpodspaces) or [government](cite:cites flandersdatautility).
-Data vaults are supposed to be loosely coupled to applications, and applications must request explicit access to the user for interacting with specific data.
+Data vaults are intended to be loosely coupled to applications, and applications must request explicit access to the user for interacting with specific data.
 This loose coupling enables different applications to use the same data interoperably.